litestar-org/litestar/docs/usage/responses.rst

 +++++++++++++++

 The above detailed scheme works great for statically configured headers, but how would you go about handling dynamically setting headers?
-Starlite allows you to set headers dynamically in several ways and below we will detail the two primary patterns.
+Litestar allows you to set headers dynamically in several ways and below we will detail the two primary patterns.

 Setting Response Headers Using Annotated Responses